- Aesthetic Challenges

 - Federal Green Construction Guide for Specifiers:

-- Sustainable Building Sourcebook, Passive Solar Guidelines
+- Sustainable Sources (formerly the Sustainable Building Sourcebook, Passive Solar Guidelines

 Building Evaluations and Case Studies

 - Evaluations of the performance of a number of passive solar heated buildings are available through DOE’s Exemplary Building Program.
 A description of the projects for building energy analysis is available through the National Renewable Energy Laboratory.